What does a Owner Operator do?

 How to become a Owner Operator?

-Becoming an owner operator can be a rewarding career choice.
-It offers independence and the chance to build a business.
-Follow these steps to start your journey.
+Becoming an owner operator is a rewarding career choice.
+It offers the chance to be your own boss while driving across the country.
+Follow these steps to start your journey in the trucking industry.

 How long does it take to become a Owner Operator?